hluu/intv-problems/README.md

 ### Permutations, subsets and substrings
 * There are n! permutations of an n-element set
-* There are 2^n subsets of an n-element set
+* There are 2^n subsets of an n-element set (because each element will be in or not in the set)
 * There are n(n+1)/2 contiguous substrings in a string of length n
 * There are n(n-1)/2 possible subtrees in a binary search tree